yuto-yuto/BlogPost-python/src/linear-regression/README.md

 ## Data Preparation

 This repository doesn't contain dataset.
-Download boston house prices data from [Kaggle](https://www.kaggle.com/vikrishnan/boston-house-prices) and place it to `src/linear-regression/dataset/housing.csv`.
+Download boston house prices data from [Kaggle](https://www.kaggle.com/schirmerchad/bostonhoustingmlnd) and place it to `src/linear-regression/dataset/housing.csv`.

 ## How to build and start

 Images will be created in `images` directory.
+You need to comment out the code in process.py file where you want to run.

 ### With Docker